-In any event this text from Exodus does relate an episode in which Moses strikes a rock and water comes forth.
+In a somewhat familiar way this text from Exodus brings to us an episode in which Moses strikes a rock and water gushes forth - kind of an early biblical fracking.
 Interestingly enough this is one of three such episodes in the Old Testament; the first is in Exodus 15 and the last is in Numbers 20.
 Today's reading is the middle one.
-While there is no definite proof it is quite probable that these are three accounts of one incident and they escalate in complexity and length, with a sense that transgression - falling away from the Lord - was an everincreasing problem.
-Whatever differences these accounts may have, they share a common theme, namely the involvement and activity of God in the lives of people of faith.
-And what is most important for us is the realization that God is active and supportive even when the faith of people is less than perfect - when they are disbelieving and rebelling, even.
+While there is no definite proof it is quite probable that these are three accounts of one single incident; however, they escalate in complexity and length, offering a possibility that transgression - falling away from the Lord - was an ever-increasing problem on the journey.

+Whatever differences these three accounts may have, they share a common theme, namely the involvement and activity of God in the lives of people of faith.
+What is most important for us is the realization that God is active and supportive even when the faith of people is less than perfect - when they are disbelieving and rebelling, even.